Moms Across America Premieres

 Moms Across America is just that.

-Moms Across America is the brainchild of Zen Honeycutt, mother of 3 boys, one of whom had life threatening allergies.
-That is, until she found out about GMOs and helped her sons to avoid them.
-Her sons with allergies and autism symptoms that got better when they avoided GMOs and pesticides by eating organic.
+Moms Across America is the brainchild of Zen Honeycutt, mother of 3 boys, one of whom had life-threatening allergies.
+That is until she found out about GMOs and helped her sons to avoid them.
+Her sons with allergies and autism symptoms got better when they avoided GMOs and pesticides by eating organic.
 Later her second son experienced a sudden onset of autism symptoms at 8 years old.
-He tested positive for fungus, gut dysbiosis and 8 x higher the level of glyphosate in his urine than was found anywhere in European testing.
+He tested positive for fungus, gut dysbiosis, and 8 x higher the level of glyphosate in his urine than was found anywhere in European testing.
 Through an organic diet and restoring the gut bacteria, he is completely recovered.
-Passionate about caring for her family, and inspired by Robyn O'Brien's Ted Talk "Patriotsm on a Plate" and Jeffrey Smith's "Tipping Point Network" concept, Zen created a forum for Moms to reach out & encourage one another.
+Passionate about caring for her family, and inspired by Robyn O'Brien's Ted Talk "Patriotism on a Plate" and Jeffrey Smith's "Tipping Point Network" concept, Zen created a forum for Moms to reach out & encourage one another.
 The power of one.
 It starts a movement.
 And now look at us, marching in solidarity from Sea to Shining Sea in 172 parades in 2013 in 44 states!
-And 700 events since then!
+And 1000 events since then!

 Moms Across America is recognized by the Internal Revenue Service as a tax-exempt public charity consistent with Section 501(c)(3) of the Internal Revenue Code.
 Our tax identification number is 30-0891447.
 Charitable contributions to Moms Across America are tax-deductible according to Section 170 of the Internal Revenue Code.

 This is our last chance for GMO Labeling.